its-michaelroy/HamStudyX/README.md

 ✅ Enhance learning through an **intuitive interface**

 ### 🎯 **Problem Solved**
-Limited options for study apps and lacking additional interactive features.
+Limited options for studying & lacking additional interactive features.
 HamStudyX **solves this by**:
 ✔ Centralizing study materials in one app
 ✔ Simulating real exam conditions with **timed quizzes** (FUTURE FEATURE)
 ✔ Allowing users to **focus on specific topics... including topics outside of Ham Radio**